tjassal/tjassal.github.io/_pages/people.md

 <span style="color:black">Michelle Escalambre
 M.A.
 Geography (2020)
-Now - Environmental Science and Design Research Institute, Kent State University
+After the Lab - Environmental Science and Design Research Institute, Kent State University
 </span>

 <span style="font-size:17px">Michelle completed her thesis on the impacts of trails to wildlife movement through urban corridors in the Cleveland Metroparks.
 She holds a Bachelor's degree from Miami University.</span>